Medical Malpractice in Kentucky

 Medical malpractice claims carry a strict statute of limitations, which vary depending on the state.
 If you do not file the claim within the statute of limitations, the court will dismiss the case with prejudice regardless of the facts.

 Under Kentucky Statute, an action against a physician, surgeon, or dentist for malpractice must be brought within one year after the cause of action accrues.
 The timing of the cause of action is the time the injury is first discovered or should have reasonably been discovered.
 However, this rule only applies provided that the action is initiated within 5 years from the date on which the negligent act occurred.
 Of note, the Kentucky Supreme Court ruled in McCollum v.
-Sisters of Charity that the 5-year limit violates the open courts provisions of the Kentucky Constitution.
+Sisters of Charity that the 5-year limit violates the open court provisions of the Kentucky Constitution.

 Medical Malpractice Review Panels

 In some states, you must first submit your claim to a review panel of medical experts.
 The panel hears the evidence and expert testimony to decide whether malpractice occurred.
 Keep in mind, their decision does not equate to a court’s decision.
-Still the panel is often a necessary step in building toward a lawsuit.
+Still, the panel is often a necessary step in building toward a lawsuit.
 Furthermore, it can lend significant credibility to a claim.
 The findings of the review panel will make their way to court, and the court often references them to influence its ruling.

 The Kentucky Board of Medical Licensure (KBML) reviews and investigates grievances against physicians licensed by the state.
 Grievances can include professional misconduct, standard of care, moral turpitude, and the inappropriate prescribing of controlled substances.
 You can submit a Grievance Form by mail to the KBML.
 Once the investigation is complete, the case is presented to the Inquiry Panel for consideration.
 If the Panel determines there was a violation, the KBML has the authority to revoke the physician’s license.
 The KBML can also fine the licensee up to $5,000 per violation.